Amendment (May 2018)

-CB-02 specifies the requirements applicable to the recognition of Canadian and foreign certification bodies (CBs) under the terms of Mutual Recognition Agreements/Arrangements (MRAs) or any other equivalent agreement or arrangement.
+This document specifies the requirements applicable to the recognition of Canadian and foreign certification bodies (CBs) under the terms of Mutual Recognition Agreements/Arrangements (MRAs) or any other equivalent agreement or arrangement.

 Engineering, Planning and Standards Branch